bitrise-io/devcenter/_articles/reviews/Enable or disable a Step draft.md

 ## Running a Step only if the build failed

 It is possible to run a Step ONLY if the build failed before it got to that particular Step.
 In addition to `run_if`, you will need to use the `is_always_run` property as well.

 1. Open your app's `bitrise.yml` file.
 2. Find the Step that you want to disable.
 3. Add `run_if: .IsBuildFailed` to it.
 4. Add `is_always_run: true` to it.

-Example:

-    - script:
-        is_always_run: true
-        run_if: .IsBuildFailed
-        inputs:
-        - content: |-
-            #!/bin/bash
-            echo "Build Failed!"

-* `is_always_run: true` (this enables the Step to be considered to run even if a previous Step failed)
+   This enables the Step to run even if a previous Step failed.
-* `run_if: .IsBuildFailed` (you can find more examples of the `run_if` template at: [https://github.com/bitrise-io/bitrise/blob/master/_examples/experimentals/templates/bitrise.yml](https://github.com/bitrise-io/bitrise/blob/master/_examples/experimentals/templates/bitrise.yml "https://github.com/bitrise-io/bitrise/blob/master/_examples/experimentals/templates/bitrise.yml")).

-An example `script` step, which will only run if the Build failed:
+**Example:**

     - script:
         is_always_run: true